-- A link to a list of planned course offerings for the next several years can be found at https://mathematics.tcu.edu/current-undergraduate-students/.
-Students should note carefully that not every course is offered every year and carefully plan prerequisites accordingly. - All math majors should take MATH 10524 (Calculus I), MATH 20524 (Calculus II), and MATH 20123 (Discrete Mathematics I) in their first year.

-- Majors with an actuarial concentration should also take ECON 10223 (Introductory Microeconomics) and ECON 10233 (Introductory Macroeconomics) in their first year. - BS majors should complete MATH 30224 (Linear Algebra) and MATH 30053 (Introduction to Proof) by the end of the sophomore year.
+- A link to a list of planned Future Course Offerings for the next several years can be found at https://cse.tcu.edu/mathematics/undergraduate/courses.php.
+Students should note carefully that not every course is offered every year and carefully plan prerequisites accordingly. - All math majors should take MATH 10524 (Calculus I), MATH 20524 (Calculus II), and MATH 20123 (Discrete Mathematics I) in their first year. - Majors with an actuarial concentration should also take ECON 10223 (Introductory Microeconomics) and ECON 10233 (Introductory Macroeconomics) in their first year. - BS majors should complete MATH 30224 (Linear Algebra) and MATH 30053 (Introduction to Proof) by the end of the sophomore year.
 Note that MATH 20123 and MATH 20524 are prerequisites for MATH 30053, and MATH 10524 and either MATH 20123 or MATH 20524 are prerequisites for MATH 30224.